Home Resources Blog Contact Countertops ▾ Cabinets ▾ Free Consult

 South Florida Considerations

-Two specific factors affect integrated sink choices in Palm Beach County:
+Two things shape integrated sink choices in Palm Beach County:

-Humidity and water hardness.
-Our water has higher mineral content than most of the U.S., which leaves visible spotting on stainless and quartz over time.
-Integrated sinks aren't immune to this — but the continuous-material surface makes spotting easier to wipe away than the metal rim of a typical undermount.
-We recommend a water softener for any high-end kitchen install regardless of sink type.
+Humidity and hard water.
+Our water has more minerals than most of the U.S. That leaves visible spotting on stainless and quartz over time.
+Integrated sinks aren't safe from this either.
+But the one-material surface makes spotting easier to wipe away than the metal rim of a typical undermount.
+We suggest a water softener for any high-end kitchen install, no matter the sink type.

 Coastal salt air.
-Properties east of A1A see real corrosion on stainless plumbing fittings within 5 to 10 years.
-Stainless integrated sinks (welded fabrications) have the same exposure.
-For coastal homes we typically recommend quartz or solid surface integrated over stainless.
+Homes east of A1A see real corrosion on stainless plumbing fittings within 5 to 10 years.
+Stainless integrated sinks (welded builds) get the same exposure.
+For coastal homes we usually suggest quartz or solid surface integrated over stainless.

-If you're in Palm Beach County and looking for an integrated sink in marble, quartzite, granite, or quartz — whether it's a primary bath upgrade, a powder room build, or a modern kitchen with a continuous-material counter and basin — contact us for a free in-home consultation and 3D design rendering.
-We design and install integrated sinks across all the cities we serve, from Boca Raton to Jupiter, and we walk through the cost trade-off honestly so you don't pay the integrated premium where an undermount would have done the same job.
-For more on choosing the right material in our climate, our guide to countertop materials for Florida humidity covers what holds up here long-term.
+Are you in Palm Beach County and want an integrated sink in marble, quartzite, granite, or quartz?
+Maybe it's a primary bath upgrade, a powder room build, or a modern kitchen with a one-material counter and basin.
+Either way, contact us for a free in-home consultation.
+We design and install integrated sinks across all the cities we serve, from Boca Raton to Jupiter.

 Want an integrated sink in your Palm Beach County kitchen or bath?